Skip to main content

 Scope and Contents

-This oral history interview with Edward Leavy was conducted by Clark Hansen in Leavy’s chambers at the U.S. District Courthouse (known as the Mark O. Hatfield U.S. Courthouse) in Portland, Oregon, from March 2 to April 13, 2004.
-The portion of the interview conducted on March 30, 2004 (Tapes 10 through 12) appears to have been simultaneously recorded on audiocassette and video.
-In the audio recording, the parties make reference to the video recording, which is not included in this collection.
+This oral history interview with Edward Leavy was conducted by Clark Hansen, in six sessions from March 2 to April 13, 2004, in Leavy’s chambers at the U.S. District Courthouse (known as the Mark O. Hatfield U.S. Courthouse) in Portland, Oregon, as part of the United States District Court Oral History Project.
+Session 5 was simultaneously recorded on audiocassette and video.

 Dates